 Children’s Health Insurance Program is state-administered health insurance program that provides health coverage to eligible children through Medicaid and separate CHIP programs.

-The Consolidated Omnibus Budget Reconciliation Act health benefit provisions require group health plans to provide a temporary continuation of group health coverage that otherwise might be terminated.
+COBRA health benefit provisions require group health plans to provide a temporary continuation of group health coverage that otherwise might be terminated.

 Through this program created by the ACA, individuals can now compare and purchase affordable health insurance.

-This is a health care program for individuals and families with low incomes and limited resources
+This is a health care program for individuals and families with low incomes and limited resources.

 This is a health insurance program for people over the age of 65, younger people with disabilities, and people with end-stage renal disease.